ss3sim/ss3sim/inst/ms/ss3sim-ms.md

 Andre Punt,
 Jim Ianelli, and
 Ian Taylor.
+We thank Jim Ianelli, Andre Punt, and Ian Stewart for comments that improved our manuscript.

 SCA was supported by Fulbright Canada
 (generously hosted by Trevor A. Branch), NSERC, and a Garfield Weston Foundation/B.C.
 Packers Ltd.\ Graduate Fellowship